alexandertataurov/fin-model/COMPONENTS_AND_PAGES_DOCUMENTATION.md

 ---

-*This documentation covers 158 story files across the entire application, providing a comprehensive reference for all components and their configurations.*
+_This documentation covers 154 story files across the entire application, providing a comprehensive reference for all components and their configurations._